google/dawn/docs/contributing.md

 push to `origin` (i.e. Gerrit) the currently checkout out commit to the `refs/for/main` magic branch that creates or updates CLs.

+In the terminal you will see a URL where code review for this CL will happen.
+CLs start in the "Work In Progress" state.
+To start the code review proper, click on "Start Review", add reviewers and click "Send and start review".
+If you are unsure which reviewers to use, pick one of the reviewers in the [OWNERS file](../OWNERS) who will review or triage the CL.

 When code review asks for changes in the commits, you can amend them any way you want (small fixup commit and `git rebase -i` are crowd favorites) and run the same `git push origin HEAD:refs/for/main` command.